-- Service units must establish bank accounts through the Girl Scouts of Utah (GSU) Finance Dept. The GSU identification number must be used when a Service Unit bank account is opened. - The Service Unit account is established by Girl Scouts of Utah in the name of [NAME] Service Unit. - Accounts set up through GSU will be held at Wells Fargo Bank.
+- Service units must establish bank accounts through the Girl Scouts of Utah (GSU) Finance Dept. (the GSU identification number must be used when a Service Unit bank account is opened). - The Service Unit account is established by Girl Scouts of Utah in the name of [NAME] Service Unit. - Accounts set up through GSU will be held at Wells Fargo Bank.
 Service Units with Wells Fargo accounts enjoy free checking and a dedicated Girl Scout customer support team. - Establishing a bank account at a bank other than Wells Fargo requires prior approval from the GSU Chief Executive Officer. - A minimum of two people must be authorized to sign on each service unit account.
-These individuals must be registered members of GSUSA who have passed their criminal background checks and cannot be of the same family or household. - Service unit funds exceeding \$50.00 must be placed in the bank account. - Funds for service units that do not have key administrative volunteers will be held by the council for use by the troops service unit to conduct group (multiple troop) activities.
+These individuals must be registered members of GSUSA who have passed their criminal background checks and cannot be of the same family or household. - Service unit funds exceeding \$50.00 must be placed in the bank account. - Service unit funds are earned through the Cookie Program, a percentage of the per sale price is allocated to each service unit and is based on the number of packages sold by the girls within the service unit. - Service units do not conduct or seek out money-earning opportunities beyond the needs of programming and activities facilitated by the service unit. - Funds for service units that do not have key administrative volunteers will be held by the council for use by the troops service unit to conduct group (multiple troop) activities.